Cultural depictions of Margaret Thatcher: Art

+In May 1985, a portrait of Thatcher titled Welcome to Kuala Lumpur by artist Ruskin Spear was displayed at the preview of the Royal Academy's 217th Summer Exhibition at Burlington House, London.
+The artwork portrayed Thatcher with distinctive features, including squinting eyes, buck teeth, and a thick nose.
+Additionally, the painting featured another figure, bearing a resemblance to Malaysian Prime Minister Mahathir Mohamad, although the identity was not explicitly stated.

 Thatcher was seen as a "gift" by political cartoonists.
 Among the most memorable images are Gerald Scarfe's provocative "scythe-like" caricatures, some of which were exhibited in his 2005 show "Milk Snatcher, Gerald Scarfe – The Thatcher Drawings".

 Video games

 Thatcher's Techbase - A mod for Doom II in which the player is tasked with killing a demonic version of Thatcher who has risen from the dead.

 Maggie's Club

 On Fulham Road in Chelsea, London, there is a 1980s-themed late-night bar dedicated to Thatcher called Maggie's Club.

 Football commentary

 Thatcher was one of eight notable Britons cited in Norwegian Bjørge Lillelien's famous "Your boys took a hell of a beating" commentary at the end of England’s shock 2–1 defeat to Norway in September 1981.
 Beginning his exuberant celebrations with “We are best in the world!
 We have beaten England!
 England, birthplace of giants", he ended with, "Maggie Thatcher, can you hear me?
 Maggie Thatcher ... your boys took a hell of a beating!
 Your boys took a hell of a beating!"